 The cost of Achilles tendinitis treatment in NYC ranges from $150 to $2,500+, depending on the severity of the condition and the type of procedure required.
 Conservative measures like physical therapy and medications typically fall on the lower end of the spectrum.
 At the same time, more advanced treatments, such as injections, orthotic devices, or even surgery, can drive the price higher.
 Additionally, candidates with Achilles tendinitis who require long-term restoration or follow-up care may face ongoing costs over several months.

-Schedule a consultation today to receive a comprehensive consultation and personalized price quotes for your condition.
+Schedule a consultation today to receive a comprehensive evaluation and personalized price quotes for your condition.
 Our specialists at Millennium Podiatry are always happy to meet new patients and help them improve their quality of life.